mimimiku778/time-locked-password-php/README.md

    - System generates a random password (16 characters)
    - The generated password is shown ONLY ONCE at this moment (please copy and store it now)
    - An encrypted URL is issued that can later reveal the password after the unlock time
-   - Note: If you close the page now without copying, you cannot see the password again until the scheduled unlock time
 2. **Password Decryption**
    - Access the generated URL
    - Before the specified date/time: the password cannot be displayed